 A single aptitude test focuses on a specific area, for example, numerical or verbal reasoning.
-When used for graduate or higher level roles, these tests commonly have a time limit of between 24 and 30 minutes, though some are shorter.
-They can be taken either remotely or at an approved assessment centre.
+When used for graduate or higher-level roles, these tests commonly have a time limit of between 24 and 30 minutes, though some are shorter.
+They can be taken either remotely or at an approved assessment center.

-A key skill for roles in finance, numerical aptitude tests assess your ability to effectively and accurately interpret data, drawing evidence based conclusions from it.
+A key skill for finance roles, numerical aptitude tests assess your ability to effectively and accurately interpret data, drawing evidence-based conclusions from it.

-Again, there's a shorter, less complex entry level test, and a 24 minute assessment for graduate level posts.
-For roles in finance, numerical aptitude will be a key component of a Saville Swift assessment.
+Again, there's a shorter, less complex entry-level test, and a 24-minute assessment for graduate-level posts.
+For finance roles, numerical aptitude will be a key component of a Saville Swift assessment.

 Mechanical aptitude tests are commonly used for roles of a technical nature, measuring a candidate's ability to work with fundamental physical principles.

-Questions revolve around concepts like direction, force and movement, with problems presented in the form of illustrations and diagrams.
-These will be inclusive of things like pulleys, gears, wheels and levers, and you'll need to respond to a question prompt by selecting from multiple choice options.
+Questions revolve around concepts like direction, force, and movement, with problems presented in the form of illustrations and diagrams.
+These will be inclusive of things like pulleys, gears, wheels, and levers, and you'll need to respond to a question prompt by selecting multiple-choice options.

 This is one of the shorter standalone assessments, with a time limit of just 16 minutes, and is also used in shorter form within blended assessments.

-As a single assessment, the diagrammatic aptitude test is 24 minutes in duration, and measures your ability to work with operators to achieve a desired outcome.
+As a single assessment, the diagrammatic aptitude test is 24 minutes in duration and measures your ability to work with operators to achieve the desired outcome.